 Microsoft Phone System

 Phone System is Microsoft’s technology that enables call control and PBX capabilities in the Office 365 cloud with Microsoft Teams.
 Optimization for Microsoft Teams supports Phone System, using Office 365 Calling Plans or Direct Routing.
 With Direct Routing, you connect your own supported session border controller to the Microsoft Phone System directly without any additional on-premises software.
-Support for DTMF was added in Workspace app for Windows 2006 or higher.

 When users initiate an optimized call using the Microsoft Teams client for the first time, they might notice a warning with the Windows firewall settings.
 The warning asks for users to allow communication for HdxTeams.exe or HdxRtcEngine.exe (HDX Overlay Teams).